 These cookies are incredibly simple and easy to make!
-To make them you will only need 6 ingredients, that you most likely already have at your home and 20min to make!
+To make them you will only need 6 ingredients, which you most likely already have at your home, and 20min to make!
 And if you bake a big batch they would keep good for weeks on the kitchen counter when stored in a sealed glass container, or for months in the freezer.

-To find the exact amount of the ingredients and step-by-step instructions, scroll at the end of this page.
+To find the exact amount of the ingredients and step-by-step instructions, scroll to the end of this page.

 what flour to use to make them?